Rigetti Computing Burns $42M a Year But Its Big New Customer Is a University

 What is Rigetti Computing's current cash burn rate and revenue?

-Rigetti is burning approximately $42 million per year in free cash flow against just $7 million in trailing twelve-month revenue, a 6:1 cash-burn-to-revenue ratio.
-Revenue declined 17.9% year over year, meaning the gap between spending and earning is widening, not closing.
+Rigetti burns approximately $42 million per year in free cash flow against $7 million in trailing twelve-month revenue — a 6:1 cash-burn-to-revenue ratio.
+Revenue fell 17.9% year over year, which means the gap between spending and earning is widening.

 What is the Novera QPU and why is Rigetti selling it to universities?

-The Novera is Rigetti's standalone quantum processing unit, a physical piece of quantum hardware that can be deployed outside Rigetti's own cloud infrastructure.
-The shift toward selling individual units to universities like the University of Saskatchewan suggests enterprise demand for quantum cloud computing has not materialized on the timeline investors expected.
+The Novera is Rigetti's standalone quantum processing unit — physical quantum hardware that can run outside Rigetti's own cloud infrastructure.
+The shift to selling individual units to universities like the University of Saskatchewan suggests enterprise demand for quantum cloud computing has not arrived on the timeline investors expected.

 What is Novera Labs and why does it matter for Rigetti investors?

-Management language about "seeding Novera Labs" suggests Rigetti may be preparing to structurally separate its hardware business into a distinct entity.
-This could either help the hardware line attract dedicated funding and partnerships, or it could signal that the integrated full-stack quantum model Rigetti originally pitched to investors is not generating the enterprise traction needed to sustain it.
+Management's references to "seeding Novera Labs" suggest Rigetti may structurally separate its hardware business into a distinct entity.
+That could help the hardware line attract dedicated funding and partnerships.
+It could also signal that the integrated full-stack quantum model Rigetti originally pitched is not generating enough enterprise traction to sustain itself.

 Why do analysts have a $31 price target on Rigetti if revenue is only $7 million?

-The $31.54 consensus target, implying 122% upside, is based on the expectation that quantum computing will reach commercial scale within two to three years and that Rigetti, as one of few companies with real quantum hardware, will capture significant market share.
-This target prices in a revenue trajectory that current results, including declining revenue and university hardware sales, do not yet support.
+The $31.54 consensus target — 122% above the current price — bets that quantum computing will reach commercial scale within two to three years and that Rigetti, as one of few companies with real quantum hardware, will capture significant share.
+Current results, including falling revenue and university hardware sales, do not yet support that trajectory.

 What would change the bearish outlook on Rigetti Computing stock?

-The single most important catalyst would be a multi-year enterprise or government contract with recurring revenue that validates demand for Rigetti's quantum computing platform at commercial scale.
-Until that happens, single-unit university purchases and UK facility expansions do not provide evidence that the commercial inflection priced into the stock is approaching.
+A multi-year enterprise or government contract with recurring revenue.
+That is the single event that would prove demand for Rigetti's quantum platform at commercial scale.
+Single-unit university purchases and UK facility openings do not clear that bar.